 I try to utilize my short breaks such as three day weekends and fall and spring break to embark on smaller adventures.
 For example, I’m currently planning a road trip to Crater Lake and Portland for my spring break.
 It’s only around a six hour drive from home, but it’s still an adventure.
 I try to use my longer breaks for the bigger trips out of the country.
 The California State University system provides us with a month long winter break.
 It also just so happens that January is one of the cheapest times to travel.
 I try to spend a week or two during these breaks taking big trips, such as my upcoming trip to Scotland.
 Summer is another great time to travel, though it does tend to be a little more expensive and provides much busier streets.
 Though, if I have the money to do so, I’m more than happy to take a long, multi-country excursion during this extensive time off.
 It’s unlikely that I’ll have such large amounts of time off once I enter the full-time workforce, so I’m taking advantage of it now!

 When I first got to college, I found a very simple part-time university job for minimum wage.
 Working for the university has had many benefits, the best of which has been advancement opportunities.
-Within three years in my office, I’ve received several promotions and raises that have taken my hourly wage from $9 to $14.
-The hard work and dedication that I’ve put into the program is what has allowed me to do so.
-The hard work that I put in allows me to gradually save enough money for travel (once I’ve paid my bills, of course).
+Most University student positions are designed for professional development and career advancement.
+My particular university offers a significant amount of wage advancement as well.
+Along with many of my co-workers, I’ve received quite a few raises within my time in my position.
+While I did work quite hard to earn my wage, I am fortunate to be in a position where it is possible to benefit from such work.
+The hard work that I put in, as well as advancement opportunities, allow me to gradually save enough money for travel (once I’ve paid my bills, of course).

 Save then Spend